currawong-project/libcw/README.md

 if a var has been channelized - and yet it is possible for another var to connect to it as a source ... which doesn't provoke an error but would almost certainly not do what the user expects.
+Note that the kAnyChIdx provides an easy way to set all of the channels of a variable to the same value.

 - DONE: verifiy that all proc variables values have a valid type - (i.e. (type & typeMask) != 0)
   when the proc instance create is complete.
 This checks that both the type is assigned and